List of Baki the Grappler characters: Sikorsky

+Spec

-Spec is an American convict who escaped from a Florida state prison, located 200 feet underwater in a giant submarine.
+Spec (スペック) is an American convict who escaped from a Florida state prison, located 200 feet underwater in a giant submarine.
 Spec kills the councilor, who came to see him in prison, before escaping and killing five more guards on the shore.
 After wanting to fight Baki he is arrested.
 Instead of yielding to the law, he decides to make the Japanese detention center his second home.
 Spec has quite possibly the bloodiest battle in the series with Hanayama Kaoru where they both inflict severe injuries on each other.
 He threw bullets into Hanayama's mouth and forced his jaw shut, setting them off and blowing two large holes in his face.
 Spec has his throat ripped out after their second fight, which ultimately kills him.
 He knows a technique called "The Apnea Rush" where he throws a hundred rapid punches, without breathing, that destroys an opponent by melting their bones.
 Spec used it to heavily damage the Statue of Liberty which was almost destroyed.
 After his defeat, he aged rapidly and it is found out he is actually 97 years old.
 This character is based on the real life serial killer Andrei Chikatilo and Richard Speck.